 The purpose of adequate moisture is to keep your newly planted trees and shrubs alive, and establish a healthy root system.
 This is accomplished by giving plants enough water to meet their needs, but nothing more.
-By keeping the plant soil a little on the dry side we encourage the roots of the tree to seek out moisture in the surrounding soil and establish roots.
+By keeping the plant soil a little on the dry side, we encourage the roots of the tree to seek out moisture in the surrounding soil and establish roots.

 Immediately after planting, slowly water any plant from the top of the root ball until the soil is saturated.
 Later in the day, water a second time using Fertilome™ Root Stimulator to stimulate early root growth and stability.
 This is the only fertilizer your shrubs and trees will need for its first year and it should be applied every 2 weeks, even in winter, to promote healthy root growth.

 Keep in mind that newly planted container-grown plants require more frequent watering.
 Until the roots grow into the surrounding soil the plant can dehydrate even though the bed soil is damp.
-When watering newly planted container-grown plants, you should slowly apply the water directly at the center of each plant.

 If the soil is heavy clay, the key is to water very slowly to allow gravity to pull the water down into the clay layers.
 This action alone helps to aerate the clay, which in turn helps the roots of the plant material to go deeper into the soil.
 Sandy soil allows the water to pass through quickly, so a slow watering helps keep the water in the root zone.